 To learn more about billing options and financial assistance, review our billing and insurance information.

 The Center for Personalized Genetic Healthcare (CPGH) is expanding rapidly.
-Patients can now make appointments to be evaluated at main campus clinics and select community hospitals.
+Patients can now make appointments to be evaluated at main campus clinics and select regional hospitals.

 To schedule an appointment, please call 216.636.1768 or 800.
 998.4785.